OutCloud/GeometricArrayRandom/README.md

 ```

 ## Additional info
- - Sum of probabilities in single matrix must always be equal 1.0 (Instead an exception will be thrown)
+ - Sum of probabilities in single matrix must always be equal 1.0 (Otherwise an exception will be thrown)
- - Probability is float value grater or equal 0 and lower or equal 1 (Instead an exception will be thrown)
+ - Probability is 'float' value greater or equal to 0 and lower or equal to 1 (Otherwise an exception will be thrown)
- - Each value must always has probability assigned (Instead an exception will be thrown)
+ - Each value must always have a probability assigned (Otherwise an exception will be thrown)

 ## Installation:
 ```bash